Reporting year 2023

 Parents were asked what changes to local childcare provision, if any, would be most helpful for making it better suited to their needs.

-Among families containing 0 to 4 year olds only, the most frequently mentioned change to local childcare provision to make it better suited to their needs was more affordable childcare (44%, in line with 40% in 2021).
-More affordable childcare was also the most frequently cited change among families with children aged 5 to 14 years only (27%, in line with 26% in 2021), but the percentage saying this was lower than among families with children aged 0 to 4 years.
+• Among families that only had children aged 0 to 4, the most frequently mentioned change parents wanted was more affordable childcare (46%, in line with 44% in 2022).
+More affordable childcare was also the most frequently cited change among families that only had children aged 5 to 14, although to a lesser extent (29%, in line with 27% in 2022).

 Receipt of the entitlement to government funded childcare or early education